 Service protection limits

 To ensure consistent availability and performance for everyone we apply some limits to how APIs are used with Dataverse.
-Service protection API limits help ensure that users running applications cannot interfere with each other based on resource constraints.
-The limits will not affect normal users of the platform.
+Service protection API limits help ensure that users running applications can't interfere with each other based on resource constraints.
+The limits won't affect normal users of the platform.
 Only applications that perform a large number of API requests may be affected.
 The limits provide a level of protection from random and unexpected surges in request volumes that threaten the availability and performance characteristics of the Dataverse platform.

 We limit the number of concurrent connections per user account, the number of API requests per connection, and the amount of execution time that can be used for each connection.
-These are evaluated within a five-minute sliding window.
+These metrics are evaluated within a five-minute sliding window.
 When one of these limits is exceeded, an exception will be thrown by the platform.

 Service protection limits apply to all external web service requests, not only the CRUD operations on tables counted against entitlement limits.

 Service protection API limits aren't applied against API calls made within workflows, custom workflow activities, or plug-in code.
 These operations are invoked internally.

 Service protection limits are only encountered by applications that perform a high volume of data operations.
 We recommend that developers building applications that perform a high volume of data operations apply patterns to retry operations after a period of time when these exceptions are returned.
 Applying these patters will allow the application to respond to exceptions the service sends and reduce the total number of requests and achieve the highest possible throughput.